 image credit: Dominic Taylor/Limerick Writers’ Centre

-KNUTE SKINNER lives in Killaspuglonane, County Clare, his home for the past fifty-five years.
+KNUTE SKINNER lived in Killaspuglonane, County Clare, his home for the past fifty-five years.
 His poetry has appeared widely in Ireland, Britain, Australia and North America.
 He is the author of sixteen books of verse including a collected edition, Fifty Years: Poems 1957-2007, which appeared from Salmon.
 A memoir, Help Me to a Getaway, was published by Salmon in 2010.

 Skinner’s most recent book is An Upside Down World, Salmon Poetry, 2019.